 Different rules may apply if you’re renting a car versus borrowing a friend’s car.

-Generally, your auto insurance will follow you and cover your rental car.
+Does car insurance cover rental cars?
+Generally, yes.
+Your car insurance will follow you and cover your rental car.
 That includes your liability insurance, collision and comprehensive coverage.

-Your insurance might not follow you out of the country
+Does my insurance follow me out of the country?

 While your liability coverage might step in as secondary insurance if you borrow a car, there are still limitations to when this can occur.